Should you bother sending a thank you message after a job interview?

-Even if you get a rejection.
-Thank you can go a long way.
-It sends a message that you are interested in the company.
-Your thank you could be the reason you are remembered and open the door for future opportunities or you could be considered if the person hired doesn’t work out.
+Even if you get a rejection, send a thank you!
+It goes a long way and sends the message that you are interested in the company.
+Your message could be the reason you are remembered and open the door for future opportunities or you could be considered if the person hired doesn’t work out.

 Remember, managing your career is about managing relationships.
-Sending a thank you helps you develop a relationship with the hiring manager for future consideration.
+And sending a thank you helps you develop a relationship with the hiring manager for future consideration.

 Three simple paragraphs are all you need:

-The opening can be where you initially say thank you.
+The opening can be where you initially say thanks.
 Try and grab them by saying something complimentary about the person you met, the company or the people you met.
 Flattery, when sincere, is a good thing.

 This paragraph can be used to connect the dots for the employer about why you are a great fit for the job, be specific.
 Use the information you gathered from the interview.

 If you fumbled a question or you think you could give a better answer, this should be where you tackle it.